Commonwealth Aircraft Corporation

 The Commonwealth Aircraft Corporation (CAC) was an Australian aircraft manufacturer.
-The CAC was established in 1936, to provide Australia with the capability to produce military aircraft and engines.
+It was established in 1936 as a private company to provide Australia with the capability to produce military aircraft for use by the Royal Australian Air Force (RAAF) in case foreign aircraft became unavailable in the event of a war.

+The company's initial output was centred on the production of the Wirraway, Wackett, Woomera and Boomerang during World War II from a manufacturing plant in Fishermans Bend, Melbourne, Victoria.
+Post-war, the company manufactured the F-86 Sabre, Winjeel trainer, Dassault Mirage III, Aermacchi MB-326, and rotary aircraft including the Bell Kiowa OH-58A, the last mass production item prior to its trade sale to Hawker de Havilland in 1985.
+During this time, the CAC was involved in the production of chassis, engines, and parts.
+From 1951 to 1977, the company also manufactured bus bodies.

+Of the four former factory hangars at the Fishermans Bend site, one was relocated interstate in 1943, and two were dismantled in c.
+2003.
+The third, called the Butler Hangar, was relocated to the airport at Tyabb, on the Mornington Peninsula in the early c.
+2000s; and was added to the Victorian Heritage Register on 23 November 2006 in recognition of its rarity and uniqueness, and its historical, architectural and scientific (technical) significance; and was also identified by the Victorian branch of the National Trust on an unknown date for a possible future addition to a non-statutory list.

 History

+Establishment

+From the mid 1930s it became increasingly evident that the militarisation of Germany, and to a lesser extent Italy, and the militarisation of Japan and its military expansion into China, could lead to global war.

-In 1935 the Chief General Manager of BHP, Essington Lewis, visited Europe and formed the view that war was probable.
-On his return to Australia, concerned at the lack of manufacturing capabilities there and at the possibility of aircraft not being available from 'traditional' (i.e. British) sources during wartime, he commenced a lobbying campaign to convince the Government of Australia to establish a modern aircraft industry.
+In 1935, the Managing Director of BHP, Essington Lewis, visited Europe and on his return to Australia, concerned at the lack of manufacturing capabilities and at the possibility of aircraft not being available from traditional British sources during wartime, he commenced a lobbying campaign to convince the Australian Government to establish a modern aircraft industry.
 The government required little persuasion and encouraged negotiations between a number of Australian companies.
 The outcome of these negotiations, begun in August 1935, was the formation of CAC the following year.
 Initially the companies involved were BHP, General Motors-Holden and Broken Hill Associated Smelter.
 These were joined by Imperial Chemical Industries, the Orient Steam Navigation Company and the Electrolytic Zinc Company at the time of CAC's formation (the company was incorporated in Melbourne on 17 October 1936).
-By September 1937 a factory had been completed at Fishermans Bend.
+By September 1937, a factory was completed at Fishermans Bend.